Niravanaa/TaskManagerWPF/README.md

 ## Getting Started

-To begin your journey with TaskManagerWPF, clone this repository and open it in Visual Studio.
-Follow the roadmap stages to progressively enhance your application while gaining valuable experience in WPF and C# development.
+To try out TaskManagerWPF, clone this repository and open it in Visual Studio.
+As time goes on, I will be attempting to complete the above roadmap in a consistent manner.

-Feel free to customize and expand TaskManagerWPF based on your learning goals and interests.
+Feel free to customize and expand TaskManagerWPF!
 Happy coding!

 ## License